 Have your Say about English Idioms, Phrases and Expressions

-What are your thoughts about learning English idioms and expressions?
+What are your thoughts about learning American English idioms and expressions?
 Leave a comment below and let us know what you think.

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other English teachers and English learners find this useful resource.